impresso/impresso.github.io/pages/app/usage.md

 _We therefore compiled a range of didactic materials which seek to clarify the idiosyncrasies of digitised historical newspapers, of their semantic enrichment produced via natural language processing, and of the exploratory components of our interface._

-## About digitised newspapers in general
+## About Digitised Newspapers in General

 ### RANKE2 - From the shelf to the web, exploring historical newspapers in the digital age